soumikehassan/GRE-Vocab-Downloader/README.md

 ### **Step 4: Load the Extension**
 * Click the **Load unpacked** button in the top-left corner.
-* Select the folder where you extracted the project files ( Keep all js ,html and json file one file ).
+* Select the folder where you extracted the project files (ensure all `.js`, `.html`, and `.json` files are in this single folder).

 ![Loading Unpacked Extension](load%20unpacked.jpg)

 ### **Step 5: Use the Extension**
 * Click the **Puzzle Piece** icon in your toolbar and **Pin** the GRE-Vocab-Downloader.
-* [cite_start]Use the popup interface or the integrated side panel to start downloading vocabulary[cite: 65, 69].
+* [cite_start]Use the popup interface or the integrated side panel to start managing your vocabulary[cite: 65, 69].

+---

+## 📄 Vocabulary Export Feature
+The extension includes a built-in utility to help you study offline or import your data into other tools:

+* [cite_start]**Text File Download**: Users can export their collected vocabulary list directly as a formatted `.txt` file for easy review[cite: 69].
+* **One-Click Export**: Simply click the **"Download List (.txt)"** button at the bottom of the extension interface to save your progress locally.

 ---

 ## 📂 Project Structure
 * **manifest.json**: Extension configuration and permissions.